finbourne/lusid-sdk-java/sdk/docs/ReferencePortfolioApi.md

 ReferencePortfolioApi apiInstance = new ReferencePortfolioApi();
 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
-OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The effective date of the data List<ReferencePortfolioConstituentRequest> constituents = Arrays.asList(new ReferencePortfolioConstituentRequest()); // List<ReferencePortfolioConstituentRequest> | The constituents to upload to the portfolio try {
+UpsertReferencePortfolioConstituentsRequest constituents = new UpsertReferencePortfolioConstituentsRequest(); // UpsertReferencePortfolioConstituentsRequest | The constituents to upload to the portfolio try {
-    UpsertReferencePortfolioConstituentsResponse result = apiInstance.upsertReferencePortfolioConstituents(scope, code, effectiveAt, constituents);
+    UpsertReferencePortfolioConstituentsResponse result = apiInstance.upsertReferencePortfolioConstituents(scope, code, constituents);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ReferencePortfolioApi#upsertReferencePortfolioConstituents");